Forté Foundation

 new lbs

 London Business School’s mission is to advance knowledge and nurture talent in a multi-cultural learning environment for positive impact on the way the world does business.
-Uniquely placed in the heart of the world’s most thriving, cosmopolitan centre, we are consistently ranked among the world’s top business schools, and our full-time MBA programme was ranked number one globally by the 2010 Financial Times rankings.
+Uniquely placed in the heart of the world’s most thriving, cosmopolitan centre, we are consistently ranked among the world’s top business schools, and our full-time MBA programme was ranked number one globally by the 2009 and 2010 Financial Times rankings.

-We regularly introduce initiatives to increase the number of women across our programmes, and seek to encourage and recognise exceptional female applicants.
+As well as being a member of the Forté Foundation, London Business School has its own Women in Business Club and we regularly introduce initiatives to increase the number of women across our programmes, and seek to encourage and recognise exceptional female applicants.
 Within our extensive portfolio of merit based scholarship awards, there are a number specifically for women.
 We award two Forté Fellowships each year for £20,000 to outstanding women admitted to our MBA programme, and we are also delighted to have partnered with both Citigroup and Deutsche Bank to offer awards which provide both monetary and networking support to females.
 Full details on all scholarships available to women can be found on our website.

 Our Women in Business Club also organises the annual Women in Business Conference.
 The event is firmly established as one of the leading women’s conferences in Europe and contributes to the School’s mission of developing global business leaders and exploring critical business, economic, political, and social issues.
 The Club has also set up a fantastic scholarship which underlines their commitment to recruiting talent to the School.